tescande/xen-orchestra/@xen-orchestra/immutable-backups/doc.md

 ## Making a file immutable

-Creates a `.immutable` folder at the root of the remote if it does not exist

-when marking a file or a folder immutable, it create an alias file in `.immutable` containing the path to the folder/file and make this file also immutable.
+when marking a file or a folder immutable, it create an alias file in `.immutable/<hash of full path>.<file|dir>.<extension>` containing the path to the folder/file and make this file also immutable.

-The watchin process

 ## Lifting a file immutability